WillOram/cyber-incident-management/README.md

 3. Limit the ability of the attacker to operate within the environment and achieve their objectives

+Failure to fully identify and understand all attacker access to the environment will likely significantly impact the effectiveness of any response and remediation efforts.

 ## Communicating on data breaches

 Key messages to deliver: